moumenalaoui/bias2/README.md

 streamlit run app.py
 ```

 **Note**: You'll be prompted to enter your OpenAI API key in the sidebar when you first run the app.
-Your key is stored locally for the session and never shared.
+Your key is stored securely using browser cookies and persists across refreshes, but is never shared with other users.

 ### Cost Information
 - **Fast Path Analysis**: ~$0.01-0.03 per document